Relay Access Denied is a relatively standard error. It indicates that the server is not letting an email be sent to another mail server.

-The sender did not authenticate to the outgoing mail server due to some misconfigurations
+- The sender did not authenticate to the outgoing mail server due to some misconfigurations

 Reasons for getting a relay access denied error

-Firstly, let's take a look at the whole entire process of sending an email.
+Firstly, let's take a look at the entire process of sending an email.
 When you send an email, your email client forwards the email to your own mail server.
-Then your mail server transmits it on Relays to the recipient's email server.
-After that, their email server delivers the email to the recipient.
+Then your mail server transmits it to the recipient's relay email server.

 Case 1 - Sender’s MX rejects the email